 - Three years of full-time employment with Propel Schools

-- Belonging to a team of educators with a track record of making a difference for children
+- Personalized professional development and mentorship from a team of educators with a track record of making a significant impact on the lives of children

 *Participants are responsible for obtaining PA certification, books and other fees.

 In addition to the PUTC funding opportunity, MAT students can also use federal funding programs to offset additional costs or qualify for student loan forgiveness.
 Read more here.

 Our third cohort is eager to start pursuing their MAT through Chatham University and will begin their apprenticeship in a Propel classroom for the 2017-2018 school year with a Propel mentor.
 Each participant will receive a full year of support and professional development.

 Read more about Cohort 3:

 Passionate about science education, Bean graduated from Allegheny College with a bachelor’s degree in chemistry.
 After graduation, she served as an AmeriCorps member, tutoring students in algebra and worked with a nonprofit in Uganda.
 She now has her sights set on making a difference closer to home and is excited to become a part of the Propel team.
 Bean looks forward to working with Propel’s supportive staff to share her passion for science with urban youth.
 During her free time,Bean enjoys hiking and baking.

 Tamara Butler – Penn Hills, PA